-Other notable cases include an eight-figure verdict on behalf of a minor who had been sexually assaulted by a foster father, and his representation of an individual in a high profile, triple-murder case in Prince George’s County, Maryland.
+Other notable cases include an eight-figure verdict on behalf of a minor who had been sexually assaulted by a foster father, and Mr. Gensemer’s representation of an individual in a high-profile, triple-murder case in Prince George’s County, Maryland.

 While in law school, Mr. Gensemer served as Dean’s Fellow in research for Jamie Raskin, now a member of the Maryland Senate.

 Mr. Gensemer also participated in a full year of Criminal Justice Clinic, where he worked half a year as a criminal defense attorney in Montgomery County and the remainder with the Anne Arundel County State’s Attorney’s Office.